FusionCache/docs/docs/kvstatuslist.md

 ### JsonInvalid
 If the JSON is invalid a special `KV_ERR` response is sent, see [here](#err-response) for format.

-For example, if this is sent to the server:
+For example, if this invalid JSON is received:

 ```json
 {